An experiment to improve understanding wave-particle duality: Proposed experiment: Interference of Rydberg atoms through a double-slit and an additional grating of narrow slits.

-Consider Rydberg atoms emitted one by one.
-The $\psi$ statistical wave of each atom passes through both the large $A$ slit and the 100 small $B$ grating slits.
-All the Rydberg atoms in a coherent source have the same statistical wave.
-However, according to the double solution theory, each atom's physical wave is different because it is located at a different position according to the initial $|\psi(y)|^2$ distribution.
-Each physical wave follows a well-defined trajectory guided by the statistical wave.
-If the trajectory of the physical wave hits a slit in the $B$ grating, it is \emph{blocked} by the slit.
-Only the physical waves arriving at the wide slit $A$ will pass through.
-The trajectory of the physical wave after the slits is guided by its statistical wave function, which is passed by the $A$ slit and the 100 slits of the $B$ grating.
-Its trajectory is therefore different from the one where there would only be slit $A$.
-The density obtained at 20cm from the slits has 2 peaks (Fig~\ref{fig:results}.d) and corresponds to that in Fig.~\ref{fig:results}.b truncated by half to the right.
+Only the $u$-waves arriving at one of the two slits $A_1$ and $A_2$ will pass through.
+The trajectory of the $u$-wave after the slits is guided by its $\psi$-wave function, which is passed through the slits $A_1$ and $A_2$ but also through the 40 slits of the $B$ grating.
+Its trajectory is therefore different from the one where there would only be double-slit $A_1-A_2$.
+The density excepted at $2m$ after the slits are shown in Figure~\ref{fig:results-trucatated} and corresponds to that in Figure~\ref{fig:results2slits} truncated by one-third to the center.

-There is therefore a significant difference between the numerical simulations of the histograms of the impacts of the Rydberg atoms according to the interpretations: a single peak for the standard interpretation (Fig~\ref{fig:results}.c) against two peaks for the double solution theory (Fig~\ref{fig:results}.d), these peaks also having well-defined positions.
-The main uncertainty on the experimental results should come from interactions with the edges of the slits, but this should only round off the shape of the two peaks.

-Experimental implementation would therefore be possible as of yet, and would provide a crucial test between these two interpretations.
+The total width of the 40 slits in grid B is equal to the width of slit A1 or A2 ($4\mu m$), that is, one-third of the total width of $A_1\cup A_2\cup B$.
+It is therefore necessary to truncate one-third of the density $|\psi(y,t)|^2$; since the grid is centered, it is the central trajectories that will not pass through and must be subtracted from the density.
+Let $Y_{1/3}(t)$ and $Y_{2/3}(t)$ denote the first and second time-dependent tertiles (3-tiles) of $|\psi(y,t)|^2$, respectively~\footnote{For a probability, $p$, Brandt et al.~\cite{Brandt1998} define the \textit{time-dependent quantile position} (quantile trajectory), $Y_{p}(t)$, as: $p=\int_{Y_{p}(t)}^{+\infty}|\psi(y,t)|^2dy$; in our case $p=1/3$ and $p=2/3$.}.
+The density in Figures~\ref{fig:results-trucatated} is truncated by the band between the two tertiles $Y_{1/3}(t)$ and $Y_{2/3}(t)$.